RhetTbull/osxphotos/README.md

                                   photos if the RAW photo does not have an associated jpeg image (e.g. the RAW file was imported to Photos without a jpeg preview).
+  --person-keyword                Use person in image as keyword/tag when
+                                  exporting metadata.
+  --album-keyword                 Use album name as keyword/tag when exporting
+                                  metadata.
   --current-name                  Use photo's current filename instead of
                                   original filename for export.
 Note:
                                   Starting with Photos 5, all photos are